Lucas Leiva: 2007–2009

 The start of the 2008–09 season signified an important turning point for his career.
 Many commentators expected him to step up to the next level after completing his first season with the Reds.
 The Brazilian got off to a good start with a well taken opening goal in a 2–1 friendly win over Swiss side Lucerne in July.
-He impressed in pre-season games but missed the start of Premier League season due to his selection for the Brazilian Olympic Team in the Beijing Olympics.
+He impressed in pre-season games but missed the start of Premier League season due to his selection for Brazil in the Olympics.

 Lucas returned with a bronze medal and Benítez had high hopes for the Brazilian's future, stating, "This season he will improve because he is a very, very good professional and has experience of the Olympic Games."
 Lucas noted that Liverpool's squad was much improved from the previous season and relished the opportunity to compete for trophies, despite the increased difficulty of getting a first-team place.
-However, after a number of disappointing performances, both critics and fans voiced concerns about Lucas' quality and his confidence was further knocked when Liverpool fans booed him after a lacklustre draw against Fulham.
+However, after a number of disappointing performances, both critics and fans voiced concerns about Lucas' quality and his confidence was further knocked when Liverpool fans booed him after a lacklustre 0–0 draw against Fulham.
 The criticism irked Benítez and he responded with a passionate defence of the player, saying that "people just don't know how good Lucas is."
-Benítez also underlined Lucas' credentials, stating that he had been captain for both Grêmio and his national youth team, and that competing for place against Javier Mascherano, Steven Gerrard and Xabi Alonso was inherently difficult.
-Lucas' performances in December 2008 for Liverpool drew him much praise from pundits, the highlight being his performance in the 5–1 thrashing of Newcastle United, where he provided an assist for Gerrard.
-Lucas was sent off in a cup tie against Mersey rivals Everton, which Liverpool lost.
+Benítez also underlined Lucas' credentials, stating that he had been captain for both Grêmio and his national youth team, and that completing for place against Steven Gerrard, Xabi Alonso and Javier Mascherano was inherently difficult.
+Lucas' performances in December 2008 for Liverpool drew him much praise from pundits, the highlight being his performance in the 5–1 thrashing of Newcastle United, where he provided an assist for Steven Gerrard.
+Lucas was sent-off in a FA Cup fourth round match against Merseyside rivals Everton, which Liverpool lost.
 This compounded his growing unpopularity amongst Liverpool's supporters, after he gave away a late penalty in Liverpool's previous match, a 1–1 draw with Wigan Athletic.

-On 14 March, Lucas played a key role in Liverpool's 4–1 victory over Manchester United at Old Trafford, starting in place of the injured Xabi Alonso.
+On 14 March 2009, Lucas played a key role in Liverpool's 4–1 victory over Manchester United at Old Trafford, starting in place of Xabi Alonso.
 On 14 April, Lucas played against Chelsea in the Champions League, in place of Steven Gerrard.
 He scored a goal with his long-range effort in the 81st minute deflected off Michael Essien and past goalkeeper Petr Čech to make the score 3–3.
 Dirk Kuyt's header a minute later briefly gave Liverpool the lead, but Frank Lampard's 89th-minute strike leveled the score to 4–4, with Chelsea winning 7–5 on aggregate to go through to the semi-finals of the tournament.

-On 3 May 2009, Lucas scored his first Premier League goal, a header from a free-kick for Liverpool against Newcastle United in a 3–0 win.
+On 3 May 2009, Lucas scored his first Premier League goal, a header from a free-kick in 3–0 win against Newcastle United.